cloudfoundry/docs-bosh/content/azure-cpi.md

         * The size must be greater than 3 * 1024 and less than the max disk size for [unmanaged](https://azure.microsoft.com/en-us/pricing/details/storage/unmanaged-disks/) or [managed](https://azure.microsoft.com/en-us/pricing/details/managed-disks/) disk.
 Please always use `N * 1024` as the size because Azure always uses GiB but not MiB.
         * It has a default value `30 * 1024` only when ephemeral_disk.use\_root\_disk is set to true.
 * **caching** [String, optional]: Type of the disk caching of the VMs' OS disks.
 It can be either `None`, `ReadOnly` or `ReadWrite`.
 Default is `ReadWrite`.
-* **ephemeral_disk** [Hash, optional]: Ephemeral disk to apply for all VMs that are in this resource pool.
+* **ephemeral_disk** [Hash, optional]: Ephemeral disk to apply for all VMs that are in this VM type/extension.
 By default a data disk with the default size as below will be created as the ephemeral disk.
     * **use\_root\_disk** [Boolean, optional]: Enable to use OS disk to store the ephemeral data.
 The default value is false.
 When it is true, ephemeral_disk.size will not be used.
     * **size** [Integer, optional]: Specifies the disk size in MiB.
 If this is not set, the default size as below will be used.
 The size of the ephemeral disk for the BOSH VM should be larger than or equal to `30*1024` MiB.
 Please always use `N * 1024` as the size because Azure always uses GiB not MiB.
         * If the Azure temporary disk size for the instance type is less than `30*1024` MiB, the default size is `30*1024` MiB because the space may not be enough.